Life Safety Systems

 When the fire alarm sounds, you should leave the building immediately--even if someone else tells you it is a false alarm.
 Do not use the elevator and do not assume it is an alarm test (unless a test has been announced)--fire alarms should never be taken lightly.

 You may go back into the building when emergency personnel tell you it is safe to re-enter.

-MSU Emergency personnel responds to a fire alarm (24 hours-a-day, 365 days-a-year) to assist the Fire Department with building and room entry.
+Montclair State University Emergency personnel responds to any fire alarm (24 hours-a-day, 365 days-a-year) to assist the Fire Department with building and room entry.
 They can also provide information about a particular area due to their familiarity with the fire alarm system and practice of inspecting buildings.
 They help locate the alarm area for the Fire Department by checking and operating the fire alarm control panel.
-While trained in fire-fighting techniques, MSU Emergency personnel do not fight fires unless the Fire Department asks for their assistance.
+While trained in fire-fighting techniques, Montclair State University Emergency personnel do not fight fires unless the Fire Department asks for their assistance.

 A false alarm is when a person intentionally sends in a false report of a fire.
 This causes emergency crews (Montclair Fire Department, Clifton Fire Department, Little Falls Fire Department and University Police) to expend time and effort in responding to a non-existing situation.
 False alarms kill.
 It has been documented by numerous fire agencies around the country that a number of fire departments responding to false alarms have been involved in accidents while responding to such reports, which resulted in firefighters being killed or injured, and vehicles and equipment damaged.
 Fire Department personnel may be delayed in responding to a real emergency where lives are at stake.